pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 A delivery robot come with different shape and sizes.
 Some robots deliver food and look like carts with wheels other delivery robots look like humans.
 Delivery robots enhance the speed of delivery, lower labor costs and reliability.

-These robotos are also known as autonomous robots:
+These robots are also known as autonomous robots:
 Autonomous robots operate independently of human operators.
 These robots are usually designed to carry out tasks in open environments that do not require human supervision